 Anorexia and cachexia are common causes of malnutrition in cancer patients.

 Cancer patients may have anorexia and cachexia at the same time.
-Weight loss can be caused by eating fewer calories, using more calories, or both.

 It is important to treat weight loss caused by cancer and its treatment.

 It is important that cancer symptoms and side effects that affect eating and cause weight loss are treated early.
 Both nutrition therapy and medicine can help lessen the effects that cancer and its treatment have on weight loss.